23 Films That Changed My Life

 The Story of Stuff is an eight part web series that helped me to understand how much destruction I was causing as a consumer.
 Some mind-blowing statistics that I learned are:

--America makes up 5% of the world’s population but uses 30% of the resources.
+-The United States makes up 5% of the world’s population but uses 30% of the resources.
 Only 4% of our original forests remain.
 40% of our water is now undrinkable.

 -Over 75% of the worlds fisheries are overfished.
 The USA and other industrialized nations go into developing nations and take their natural resources to create our stuff, displacing people from their land.

 -We create 4 billion pounds of toxic chemicals per year in the USA, not including the factories we’ve sent overseas.